section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 - **Ignoring native languages.**

 Most software developers will argue that prior knowledge in a native language is unnecessary, but it is a skill requirement on most job descriptions.
 Flutter development is still fairly new, and employers must have proof that you know about application development.
-The only way to show this is by having experience with native languages such as Java, Swift, or Kotlin.

-Knowing a native language will give you an advantage over a person who only knows flutter and dart.
-It will display a variety of expertise and knowledge.
-A grasp on native languages will make it easier to move flutter development.
+The only way to show this is by having experience with native languages such as Java, Swift, or Kotlin.Therefore, knowing a native language may give you an advantage over a person who only knows Flutter and dart.

 - **Over-relying on one source to develop your career as a Flutter Developer.**